 You must have a bachelor’s degree with a GPA of 7.5 on a 10.0 scale to apply for a master’s degree.
 However, if you wish to pursue a research-oriented master’s degree program, the bachelor’s degree must also be a research-oriented program.

-You need to submit a transcript of their bachelor’s degree, a copy of their ID and passport, CV, and motivation letter.
+You need to submit a transcript of your bachelor’s degree, a copy of your ID and passport, a CV, and a motivation letter.
 Some universities may also require you to submit certified references or recommendations and samples of your written academic work.

 You can take a master’s program in the Netherlands in both English and Dutch medium.
 But you must present certification to prove your English or Dutch proficiency depending on the language in which the degree is taught.